Aj-vrod/AmmyVarela/README.md

 ## More about me
 * Graduated from Le Wagon coding bootcamp Berlin, batch #531 💪
 * Always learning Python 🤯
-* Ask me about Python, Node.js, Rails or PostgreSQL
+* Ask me about Django, Node.js, Rails or PostgreSQL
-* Working knowledge: AWS and Django
+* Working knowledge: AWS and Docker
 * You can say hi on my [LinkedIn](https://www.linkedin.com/in/ammy-varela-rodriguez/) or shoot me an email: ammyvrodriguez@hotmail.com

 ## Languages